dsuberi/CIS385LabAssignment/Lab001/Question01.md

 ```

 ### Question 2
 Write a test class named **Dice.java** for the provided program to simulate the rolling of a die.
 Utilize the concept of an Array of Objects to create six objects, each representing one face of a die.
-The program should record and display the number of occurrences of each face over 1000 rolls.
+The program should record and display the number of occurrences of each face over 1000 rolls. **[30 Points]**
-<div style="text-align: right"><b>[30 Points]</b></div>

 You submission should include the following three files:
 - Counter.java